solidjs/vite-plugin-solid/README.md

 ## Disclaimer

-This targets vite 2 (which is in beta right now).
-To checkout vite 1 support, check out the `vite-1.x` branch.
+This targets vite 2.

-The main breaking change is that the package has been renamed from `@amoutonbrady/vite-plugin-solid` to `vite-plugin-solid`.
+The main breaking change from previous version is that the package has been renamed from `@amoutonbrady/vite-plugin-solid` to `vite-plugin-solid`.

 For other breaking changes, check [the migration guide of vite](https://vitejs.dev/guide/migration.html).

 ## Features

-- HMR with minimal configuration
+- HMR with no configuration needed
-- Drop-in installation as vite plugin
+- Drop-in installation as a vite plugin
-- Minimal bundle size (5.99kb non gzip for a [Hello World](./playground/src/main.tsx))
+- Minimal bundle size
-- Support typescript (`.jsx .tsx`) out of the box, even when exported as `source` in the `node_modules`
+- Support typescript (`.tsx`) out of the box
 - Support code splitting out of the box

 ## Quickstart